 For accounts of domestic or flushing supplies and registered in personal capacity, applications may be made through the Internet or by phone.

-Application can be made with a completed Form WWO 1145 or Form WWO 243 or a letter to the same effect together with the required document (Note 1) and should be sent to WSD either by post or by fax or by email to WSD or in person to any of our Customer Enquiry Centres.
+Application can be made with a completed application form or a letter to the same effect together with the required document (Note 1) and should be sent to WSD either by post or by fax or by email to WSD or in person to any of our Customer Enquiry Centres.

 The tenants of domestic flats in public rental estates under HK Housing Authority (HKHA) or HK Housing Society (HKHS) should notify their respective housing estate offices if they intend to terminate their water accounts.
 The owners of the sold domestic premises of HKHA or HKHS should submit their applications through the above channels directly to WSD.

-Upon receipt of an application for closure of account, WSD will arrange for taking of final reading if the registered consumer has given 14 days’ advance notice.
 The final bill will be issued within 3 working days after the account closure date.
 Any outstanding water, sewage charges or related charges will be deducted from the deposit.
-In general, the deposit balance, if any, will be refunded by crossed cheque to the registered consumer (if a forwarding address is provided) within 9 working days after the issue of the final bill.
-In case there is overpayment in the closed account, the ex-registered consumer may apply for refund by calling our Enquiry Hotline or in writing with relevant payment proof.
+In general, the deposit balance and the overpayment not exceeding $1,000, if any, will be refunded by crossed cheque to the registered consumer (if a forwarding address is provided) within 9 working days after the issue of the final bill.
+Yet, for premises of subdivided units (SDUs), refund of water deposit will be processed after the due date of final bills of SDU water accounts; and the deposit will be utilised to offset outstanding balances of SDU water accounts (if any).
+In case there is overpayment exceeding $1,000 in the closed account, the ex-registered consumer may apply for refund in writing with relevant payment proof.

-If the registered consumer of a domestic account registered in personal capacity will soon leave Hong Kong for good and is unable to await the refund of the deposit balance (not exceeding $500), he/she may visit our Wan Chai Customer Enquiry Centre with his/her Hong Kong Identity Card or passport, the deposit receipt (if any) and any relevant documents in support of his/her departure.
-Special arrangements will be made to refund the deposit balance to him/her as soon as possible.
-Please note that the cash refund will not be made unless the effective date of closing the account is on or before the date of application for the refund of the deposit balance.
+If the registered consumer of a domestic account registered in personal capacity will soon leave Hong Kong for good and is unable to await the refund of the deposit balance (not exceeding $500) and/or the overpayment (not exceeding $1,000), he/she may visit our Wan Chai Customer Enquiry Centre with his/her Hong Kong Identity Card or passport, the deposit receipt (if any) and any relevant documents in support of his/her departure.
+Special arrangements will be made to refund the deposit balance and/or the overpayment to him/her as soon as possible.
+Please note that the cash refund will not be made unless the effective date of closing the account is on or before the date of application for the refund of the deposit balance and/or the overpayment.

 If the registered consumer has never applied for the closure of account but the account for the premise is taken up by a new registered consumer, his /her account will be closed.
 We will also separately issue a written notification and then a final bill to the closed account's mailing address with a bill message advising the ex-registered consumer that his/her consumership has been terminated and he/she may contact us if he/she has any enquiries.
 If there is deposit balance and/or overpayment, if any, in the closed account, the ex-registered consumer should apply for refund by calling our Enquiry Hotline or completing Form WWO 243.